Itseasymike/DoomPunchingBag/README.md

 # Doom Punching Bag

-# About
+## About

-In this DOOM remake our hero finds himself in the pits fo hell with nothing to protect him but his God given strength.
-As our her tries to escape hell he is faced with one of his deadliest enemies, The Baron of Hell.
-Our hero must now use nothing but his fists to defeat his enemy and finally escape hell.
+In this DOOM remake our hero :godmode: finds himself in the pits fo hell with nothing to protect him but his God given strength.
+As our hero tries to escape hell and defeating countless demons along the way he is faced with one of his deadliest enemies, The Baron of Hell.
+Our hero must now use nothing but his fists to defeat his enemy and finally escape the demons that wish to destroy him and hell itself.

-# Rules
+## Rules

-* Click on the "PUNCH!" buttons or use your handy dandy "left" and "right" arrow keys for maximum performance!
+* Click on the "PUNCH!" buttons or use your handy dandy "left" and "right" arrow keys for maximum punching performance!
-* Don't wait too long or the Baron wil kill you instantly!
 * Fight the Baron of Hell till he's mush!
+* Don't wait too long though or the Baron wil kill you instantly! :japanese_goblin:
-* FISTS ONLY!
+* FISTS ONLY! :facepunch:

-# Tech
+## Tech

 * HTML
 * CSS